Anjila-26/Youtube-Video-Summarizer/backend2/README.md

 ## License & Attribution

 This project reuses open-source components (Whisper, LangChain, ChromaDB, etc.).
 Check each dependency's license for redistribution requirements.

----

-If you want, I can: add example `curl`/HTTP requests for the most common endpoints in `api.py`, or create a small `Makefile`/PowerShell script to automate start/install steps.
-Which would you like next?